 Source: @Funskincare on Instagram

 In the US, some form of active retinoic acid is readily available in OTC and usually known as the brand “Adapalene”.
 However, in European countries, this medication is still physician-prescribed only.
-If you are still contemplating on trying out this advanced version, you can also try out their other derivatives to test on the water of anti-ageing from retinol and their other forms.
+If you are still contemplating trying out this advanced version, you can also try out their other derivatives to test on the water of anti-ageing from retinol and their different forms.
 So far, retinol is the most commonly well-known and widely-used retinoid derivative in anti-ageing skincare products.

 Benefits of Retinoid